eyashiro/eyashiro.github.io/pages/teaching.md

 ## Teaching

+Tutored on technical topics in biology and bioinformatics, Upwork \
+2024-

 Bio servers usage crash course (2-3 hrs. for all new users, 2-4x per year), Aalborg U. \
 2019-2021